Why should you choose natural products?

 3. Please don’t make your own sunscreen – it’s dangerous!

-4. Avoid using alcohol in recipes
+4. Avoid using alcohol IN Skincare

-Alcohol is found in many synthetic products and natural recipes such as mouthwash, perfumes, deodorants, face wash, toner and even moisturisers.
+Alcohol is found in many products and natural recipes such as mouthwash, perfumes, deodorants, face wash, toner and even moisturisers.
 They are added to give products a lightweight and fresh feel.
 Yet, the sobering fact is that some studies link the alcohol in mouthwash to oral cancer.
 Also, the topical application of alcohol damages your skin’s protective barrier and facilitates the absorption of toxins including carcinogens.
-As such, I have chosen to use distilled water instead of alcohol in my recipes.
+As such, I have chosen to use distilled water instead of alcohol in my skincare recipes.